-For many of the residents who are at the beginning stage of dementia, the ideas listed above will be appropriate.
-For others, some adjustment will need to be made.
+For many residents at the beginning stage of dementia, the ideas listed above will be appropriate.
+For others, adjustments may be needed.
 Staff training should include the following ideas.

-• Many cognitively impaired residents wander, explore and like to poke through different items.
-Rather than try to stop this behavior, their ability to make choices should be encouraged by urging and training your staff to find ways that they can do the things they want.

-For example, urge your staff to let residents wander if they want to and not to tell them to sit down.
-You might consider developing places where they can wander safely.
+- Many cognitively impaired residents wander, explore, and like to poke through different items.
+Rather than try to stop this behavior, staff should encourage their ability to make choices, and should be trained to find ways for residents to do the things they want.
+For example, urge your staff to let residents wander if they want and not to tell them to sit down.
+You might consider developing places where residents can wander safely.
 Train your staff to set up situations where residents can look through things without disturbing others if they like to rummage.
-A common complaint from demented residents is: "They boss me around."

-Make sure that your staff encourage residents to make decisions about their everyday life by learning as much as they can about resident preferences for getting up, going to sleep, etc., by speaking to families and friends and by observing the resident.
-This means that your staff must be able to see the information gathered by admission staff related to residents' past experiences and likes and dislikes.
+A common complaint from demented residents is: "They boss me around." - Make sure that your staff encourage residents to make decisions about their everyday lives by having staff learn as much as they can about resident preferences for getting up, going to sleep, etc., by speaking to families and friends and by observing the resident.
+This means that your staff must be able to see the information gathered by admission staff related to residents' past experiences and likes and dislikes. - Train your staff to try to set resident schedules according to their past routines.
+Tell staff that if they set a time for personal care and find that the resident is not ready, they should back off and come back later. - Encourage your staff to help residents maintain their identity. - Train staff to limit any choices to two, particularly for residents with cognitive impairment.
+For example, rather than ask the resident what they want to eat, as staff might with the less cognitively impaired, ask the resident if they want chicken or fish (choosing two types of food they like).
+Have healthful snacks available so these residents can help themselves.

-&lt;sup>4 See: Burgess.

-&lt;sup>5 Based on an interview with Della Frazier-Rios, Director, Education and Training, NYC Chapter Alzheimer's Assoc.

-- Train your staff to try to set the resident's schedule according to his past routines.
-Tell them that if they set a time for personal care and find that the resident is not ready, they should leave and come back later. - Encourage your staff to help residents maintain their identity. - Train staff to limit any choices to two.
+Case: Let Them Be

-Some of the female Alzheimer residents still carry handbags even if they are not going anywhere.
-In one residence, a resident care assistant, seeing some of the women carrying heavy pocketbooks, urged them to put them down.
+Some female residents with dementia carry handbags even if they're not going anywhere.
+In one residence, residents were carrying heavy pocketbooks and a resident care assistant urged them to put them down.
 Another resident care assistant told the first resident care assistant to let them be.
 "It is important to them to feel that they are doing things they have always done."